hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 ## Common Actions

-This section details common passive and aggressive actions that are available to all actors.
-While this section details some of the most common passive and aggressive actions, you may still improvise actions.
+This section details common minor and major actions that are available to all actors.
+While this section details some of the most common minor and major actions, you may still improvise actions.
 If you want to improvise an action, describe the action to the GM, they will tell you if it is possible and what type of (if any) rolls are required to complete the action.

-### Passive Actions
+### Minor Actions

 #### Move